hoodiecrow/ConsTcl/README.md

 ![#](images/vector-representation.png)

 The `` parse `` or `` read `` procedure takes in input character by character, matching each character against a fitting external representation.
 When done, it creates a ConsTcl object, which is the internal representation of an expression.
 The object can then be passed to the evaluator.

-Given a string, `` parse `` creates a string input port for itself to read from.

 Example: